A-value

 Membrane Filtration Handbook.

 The book has the subtitle Practical Tips and Hints.
 The book is a collection of misc. information about how to build systems and how to automate systems.
 There is only a little membrane theory.
-The book has for yeas been available from GE.
-Since it has disappeared from their home page it is now available here.

 The book was published 1995 and a re-writing is in the making.